News

 1. Does Vietnamese coffee have more caffeine than espresso?

-Yes, Vietnamese coffee brewed with Robusta beans generally contains more caffeine than espresso.
-While a typical 8 oz serving of Vietnamese coffee contains 100-150 mg of caffeine, a single ounce of espresso has about 63 mg.
+Yes, it brewed with Robusta beans generally contains more caffeine than espresso.
+While a typical 8 oz serving of Vietnam’s signature coffee contains 100-150 mg of caffeine, a single ounce of espresso has about 63 mg.

 2. Can I reduce the caffeine content in Vietnamese coffee?